gschmutz/nosql-workshop/03-working-with-cassandra/README.md

 #### Cassandra Web

 The first one is the [Cassandra Web](http://avalanche123.com/cassandra-web/).
-In a browser window navigate to <http://nosqlplatform:33000/> and you should directly arrive on the home screen as shown below.
+In a browser window navigate to <http://nosqlplatform:28120/> and you should directly get to the home screen as shown below.

 ![Alt Image Text](./images/cassandra-web.png "Cassandra Web GUI")